ChinmayMundane/Autonomous_Driving/README.md

   open sumo and load any of its sumo.cfg file.

  ### maps
-  simulate carla, then cd under PythonApi/util in carla and run
+  simulate carla, then cd under PythonApi/util in carla (remember to copy the map in the same folder as config.py) and run
   ```
   python3 config.py -x <filename>
   ```